tari-labs/tari-university/src/scaling/Statechains/MainReport.md

 ## Graftroot

 Bitcoin has a proposal to expand its scripting to include Taproot ([[7]]).
 But the Taproot smart contract system can be very complex.
-Graftroot provides a very similar benefits without the complexity ([[4]]).
-Both of these proposal were written by Gregory Maxwell.
-With Graftroot participants only creates a threshold signatures in contrast with Taproot where participants needs to tweak the threshold public key as wel.
+Graftroot provides very similar benefits without the complexity ([[4]]).
+Both of these proposals were written by Gregory Maxwell.
+With Graftroot participants only creates threshold signatures, in contrast with Taproot where participants need to tweak the threshold public key as well.

-In Graftroot participants create scripts wich contain the alternative conditions under which the Bitcoin can be spent.
+In Graftroot participants create scripts that contain the alternative conditions under which the Bitcoin can be spent.
 These are then signed with the threshold signatures.
-The participants will only create a threshold signature for the script they participates in.
+The participants will only create a threshold signature for the script they participate in.
 All participants have to sign all the scripts thou.
 This requires that all the creation of a Graftroot signature script be interactive.

 ## Statechain Detail

-Statechains begin with signing a 2-of-2 multisig with a statechain entity.
-This entity s represented by a group of members, that is controlled by a n-of-m multisig similar to other sidechains.
-Users sign their UTXO's into an Eltoo transaction that is party controlled by the statechain entity.
+Statechains begin with signing a 2-of-2 multi-sig with a statechain entity.
+This entity s represented by a group of members, that is controlled by an n-of-m multi-sig similar to other sidechains.
+Users sign their UTXO's into an Eltoo transaction that is partly controlled by the statechain entity.

 When users want to transact with their UTXO they with the statechain entity create a new Eltoo update transaction that signs over the UTXO to a new user.
-The user gives his key over user he is transaction with, signs an adaptor signature with the statechain entity.
+The user gives his key over he is using in the transaction and signs an adaptor signature with the statechain entity.
 These signatures will allow someone to detect shenanigans.

 The statechain entity can only move the money in cooperation with users.
 It can move the money in cooperation with any of the users.
 But it promises to only do so with the last user of the utxo.
 The adaptor signatures are used to detect if this was not the case.
-But this will only be apparent if a user comes forward with a different adpator signature.
+But this will only be apparent if a user comes forward with a different adaptor signature.

-Because statechains are not on chain, they can do atomic swaps.
+Because statechains are not on-chain, they can do atomic swaps.
 But one limitation of statechains is that users can only transfer single complete UTXO's over to another party.
-If smaller UTXO's are desired they need to be swapped for another users who has the correct amount or a lightning channel needs to be opened on the chanel.
+If smaller UTXO's are desired they need to be swapped for other users who have the correct amount or a lightning channel needs to be opened on the channel.
 Statechains allow users to use a lightning channel utxo as well.
-This allows users to change and swop to larger UTXO's for use in their lightning chanel.
-The statechain entity does not even know its a lightning channel.
+This allows users to change and swop to larger UTXO's for use in their lightning channel.
+The statechain entity does not even know it’s a lightning channel.

 ## Conclusions, Observations and Recommendations

 Statechains is a relatively intreating idea, but it does go against the scope of most of the blockchain space in that is not entirely trustless.
-Although coins in the statechain is relatively safe in that the statechain entity cannot steal the funds of users and users themselves cannot steal funds.
-It is till possible for the two to collude and steal the funds.
-All that stops this is reputation of the statechain entity.
+Although coins in the statechain are relatively safe in that the statechain entity cannot steal the funds of users and users themselves cannot steal funds.
+It is still possible for the two to collide and steal the funds.
+All that stops this is the reputation of the statechain entity.

 ## References